Malik0502/WebChess/README.md

 ## Features
 - Chessboard
-- movable pawns, bishops, rooks and queens
+- movable pieces
+- preview of all possible moves on selected piece
+- turnlist with number of turns and algebraic notation of all moves

 ---